 - The Employer acknowledges the O. P. & C. M. I. A. Health & Welfare Plan of Alberta as governed by the Trust Agreement dated the 4th of October A.D.
-2004 between the Operative Plasterers' and Cement Masons' International Association, Local 222, Construction Labour Relations An Alberta Association Cement Masons (Provincial) Trade Division, and the Alberta Wall & Ceiling Bureau together with all amendments thereto and agrees to be bound by the terms of that agreement, as amended from time to time by the decisions of the Trustees appointed from time to time thereunder. - 11.02 The Employer shall contribute ninety cents (90¢), effective May 3, 2009 one dollar (\$1.00)
+2004 between the Operative Plasterers' and Cement Masons' International Association, Local 222, Construction Labour Relations An Alberta Association Cement Masons (Provincial) Trade Division, and the Alberta Wall & Ceiling Bureau together with all amendments thereto and agrees to be bound by the terms of that agreement, as amended from time to time by the decisions of the Trustees appointed from time to time thereunder. - 11.02 The Employer shall contribute one dollar (\$1.00)